DC Extended Universe: Blue Beetle (2023)

+After Jaime Reyes graduates from college and returns to his hometown Palmera City, he is chosen to become a symbiotic host to the Scarab, an ancient alien biotechnological relic that grants him a powerful exoskeleton armor, turning him into the superhero Blue Beetle.

 In November 2018, a film centered on the Jaime Reyes incarnation of Blue Beetle was in development, with a script written by Gareth Dunnet-Alcocer.
-By February 2021, Angel Manuel Soto signed on as director, and Xolo Maridueña was cast as the titular character in August.
-John Rickard will serve as producer.
-Principal photography commenced in May in Atlanta, and wrapped on July 18 in Puerto Rico.
-Initially developed as an HBO Max exclusive film, Blue Beetle was later changed to a theatrical release, scheduled for August 18, 2023.
+By February 2021, Ángel Manuel Soto signed on as director, and Xolo Maridueña was cast as the titular character in August.
+John Rickard and Zev Foreman serve as producers.
+Principal photography commenced in May in Atlanta, and wrapped on July 18, 2022, in Puerto Rico.
+Initially developed as an HBO Max exclusive film, Blue Beetle was later changed to a theatrical release, and was released on August 18, 2023.

-In January 2023, co-CEOs of DC Studios James Gunn and Peter Safran stated that Blue Beetle directly follows the events of The Flash where much of the franchise will be "reset".
+In January 2023, co-CEOs of DC Studios James Gunn and Peter Safran stated that Blue Beetle directly follows the events of The Flash, where much of the franchise will be "reset" in such a way that Blue Beetle will be "totally disconnected (from everything that came before) and can be a part of the DCU".

 Aquaman and the Lost Kingdom (2023)

+Four years after the events of the first film, Arthur Curry / Aquaman is forced to protect Atlantis and his loved ones from devastation after an ancient power is unleashed by David Kane / Black Manta obtaining the cursed Black Trident.
+To achieve this, he seeks help from an unlikely ally, his brother Orm.

 In January 2019, Warner Bros. confirmed development of an Aquaman sequel, with intentions for James Wan to return as director.
 In addition to starring, Momoa has a larger creative role in the sequel; together with his writing partner Thomas Pa'a Sibbett, he pitched their idea for the sequel to Warner Bros. and co-wrote the first story treatment.
 In February, David Leslie Johnson-McGoldrick signed on as screenwriter; he completed the script alongside Wan.
-Producer Peter Safran has stated that the film will explore the other Seven Kingdoms of Atlantis.
+Producer Peter Safran said that the film will explore the other Seven Kingdoms of Atlantis.
 The title was announced as Aquaman and the Lost Kingdom.
 Filming occurred from June 2021 to January 2022 in the United Kingdom, Hawaii and Los Angeles.
-Aquaman and the Lost Kingdom is scheduled to be released on December 25, 2023.
+Aquaman and the Lost Kingdom was released on December 22, 2023.

-Ben Affleck reprises his DCEU role as Bruce Wayne / Batman.

-In January 2023, co-CEOs of DC Studios James Gunn and Peter Safran stated that Aquaman and the Lost Kingdom will take place following the "reset" of the timeline of the DC film by The Flash, and that it will be directly followed by the slate of projects given the subtitle of: "Chapter 1: Gods and Monsters", mentioning the "true start" to occur in 2025.
+In January 2023, co-CEOs of DC Studios James Gunn and Peter Safran stated that Aquaman and the Lost Kingdom would take place following the "reset" of the timeline of the DC film by The Flash, and that it would be directly followed by the DCU's first slate of content, "Chapter One: Gods and Monsters", with that franchise's "true start" being the 2025 film Superman.

-Other potential films

-The following were films in various stages of development prior to the creation of DC Studios in November 2022.